All Products

 FAQ

-Is automatic major version upgrade supported?
+Are automatic major version upgrades supported?

-Is major version downgrade supported?
+Are major version downgrades supported?

 After I upgrade the major version, a `raster_overviews` conflict error is reported when I create a `raster_overviews` view on the destination instance.
 How do I fix this?